Duet3D/wiki-content/Duet3D_hardware/Duet_3_family/Duet_3_Mainboard_6XD_Hardware_Overview.md

 ## Connecting External Motor Drivers

-The Duet 3 Mainboard 6XD supports directly connecting external stepper drivers that have optoisolated or similar inputs.
+The Duet 3 Mainboard 6XD supports directly connecting external stepper drivers that have opto-isolated or similar inputs.
 The Step, Dir and Enable outputs from the 6XD are either low (when "on") or floating/high impedence when "off".
 To connect a Pololu/StepStick/similar driver to the 6XD a 10K pullup resistor is needed from the Step/Dir/En lines to +5V.

 This diagram shows connection to a "typical" optoisolated stepper motor driver